fnikolai/frisbee-www/content/en/_index.md

 features:
   - heading: Language Agnostic
     image_path: /images/icon-fast.svg
-    tagline: Are you busy writing tests instead of delivering value to users?
+    tagline: Are you busy writing tests?
     copy: Create complex workloads by writing test steps in simple statements.

   - heading: Deploy Anywhere
     image_path: /images/icon-content-management.svg
-    tagline: Do you wish to scale-up or rerun your tests in different infrastructure?
+    tagline: Do you wish to scale-up or rerun your tests?
     copy: Setup Frisbee on your workstation, on your cluster, or to the Cloud.

   - heading: Real-time Reports
     image_path:  /images/icon-custom-outputs.svg
-    tagline: Are you having hard time to understand your system?
+    tagline: How much do you understand your system?
     copy: View step-wise results for each test and analyze real-time.

   - heading: Detect SLA Violations
     image_path: /images/icon-built-in-templates.svg
-    tagline: Are you sure your last commit did not break performance?
+    tagline: Are you sure about your SLA?
     copy: Assert your SLAs using the Frisbee's metrics-driven architecture

   - heading: Identify Weaknesses & Potential Outages